Our Story - Told By The Owner

 Being Faced With The Unknown

-Well truthfully, the first thing I did was find myself a part time job.
+The first thing I did was find myself a part time job.
 You can't do very much without money and I knew that whatever I was about to do wasn't going to magically happen overnight.
-Once I found myself a job, I started balancing out my time between working that job and researching various industries and experimenting with different business ideas at night.
+Once I found myself a job, I started balancing out my time between working and experimenting with different business ideas at night.

 I just wanted to make a start in an industry that: